 Answer: Nope, IFIC Bank isn’t shut.
 But let’s just say… It’s under a bit of cleanup.

 IFIC Bank has recently faced serious scrutiny, especially regarding loan defaults, governance gaps, and internal conflicts.
-In early 2024, Bangladesh Bank stepped in and dissolved the old board in early 2024.
+On 4 September 2024, Bangladesh Bank reconstituted IFIC Bank’s board amid governance and financial-sector concerns.
 The removed board included powerful figures such as Salman F Rahman, in an attempt to reform the bank from the top.

 A new set of independent and government-appointed directors has since taken over, free from political pressure and supposedly focused on restoring trust.